nvanlangen/javascript-challenge/README.md

 The seach is triggered two different ways.
 One method is to enter a date in the field and press the enter key.
 The other is to enter a date in the field and click the Filter button.

-The provided data is searched for by data and displayed on the page.
+The provided data is searched for by date and displayed on the page.
 If no data is found a message is displayed that no data is found for that date.

 If the date field contains the default of All Dates, the entire set of provided data is displayed.